gryzzly/publicspaceinvaders/README.md

         rm -rf build

-9. Create a database and a user matching local settings of the repository
+9. Create a database and a user matching local settings of the repository (running this command will delete existing `publicspaceinvaders_db` database, if you have one!)

         mysql -u root < setupdb.sql